ab24367010/ciolstream/README.md

   ## 📋 Project Overview

-  MovieStream is a professional-grade streaming platform that allows users to browse, watch, and manage their favorite movies and TV series with multi-language subtitle support.
+  CiolStream is a professional-grade streaming platform that allows users to browse, watch, and manage their favorite movies and TV series with multi-language subtitle support.
 The platform features user authentication, progress tracking, ratings & reviews, watchlist